mondoohq/docs/docs/mql/resources/okta-pack/README.md

 description: The Okta resource pack lets you use MQL to query and assess the security of your Okta identities and configuration.
 ---

-# Mondoo Okta Resource Pack Reference
+# Okta MQL Resource Pack Reference

 The Okta resource pack lets you use MQL to query and assess the security of your Okta identities and configuration.